jengalas/pz-adventures-jekyll/_drafts/2024-09-11-acadia-adventures-2024-day-8.md

 As the first to arrive, we had our choice of seats, and we took the usual corner spot.
 Everything seemed fine until our eggs came out.
 The Hollandaise sauce was clearly broken (I mean it looked and tasted like thick curds of lemony mayonnaise) and the eggs were overcooked (not runny at all).

 I have never sent food back in my life.
 Of course, I've never had anything that was really inedible like this before, either.
-But I hate to make a scene, am generally very forgiving and tolerant, and often enjoy trying something new or that I wouldn't generally order anyway (as has happened a few times here and there, I've received the wrong option on a meal and never said anything).
+But I hate to make a scene, am generally very forgiving and tolerant, and often enjoy trying something new or that I wouldn't generally order anyway (as has happened a few times here and there: I've received the wrong option on a meal and never said anything).
 But this was truly inedible.

 It still took me several minutes of going back and forth to try to decide if I should say something.
 I eventually decided that any business owner would probably want to know if there was a problem so they could fix it, or perhaps remove the item from the menu for that day if there was a problem with ingredients or with the cook's skillset (as Rich had overheard voices from the kitchen that made it sound like the cook was in training).